Registration Closing Date: 1 July 2017 (for Non Group Entries)

 - After all the participants have presented their work, the adjudicator will conduct a mini master-class style to comment on the overall performance of the class as a whole.

-- Certificates will be presented to all participants, with 3rd, 2nd and 1st placings acknowledged.
+- Certificates will be presented to all participants.

 - Participants will take turns to perform in the order predetermined by the organiser.